elarsaks/elarsaks/README.md

 * 🤔 Interested in Big Data & GIS.

-* 🌱 I am currently enhancing my skills as a full-stack developer.
+* 🌱 Currently building my skills as a full-stack developer.

 ### Programming Languages and Tools 🔭🚀🔥